What is an Ad Platform?

 Best suited to: Businesses looking to spend a little less and appear in SERPs and/or businesses looking to maximise reach.

 We hope this overview of some of the alternative ad platforms to Google has been helpful.
-If you have any additional questions around which ad platform would be most suited to your business then please do not hesitate to get in touch with a member of our team who will be more than happy to advise you of your options.
+If you have any additional questions around which ad platform would be most suited to your business then please do not hesitate to get in touch with a member of our PPC management department who will be more than happy to advise you of your options.